Peter Hujar: Early life

-Hujar was born October 11, 1934 in Trenton, New Jersey to Rose Murphy, a waitress, who was abandoned by her husband during her pregnancy.
-He was raised by his Ukrainian grandparents on their farm, where he spoke only Ukrainian until he started school.
-He remained on the farm with his grandparents until his grandmother's death in 1946.
-He moved to New York City to live with his mother and her second husband.
+Hujar was born on October 11, 1934, in Trenton, New Jersey, to Rose Murphy, a waitress, who was abandoned by her husband during her pregnancy.
+He was raised by his Ukrainian grandparents on their farm.
+He remained on the farm until his grandmother's death in 1946, and his mother took him to New York City to live with her and her second husband in their one-room apartment.
 The household was abusive, and in 1950, when Hujar was 16, he left home and began to live independently.

 Education

 Hujar received his first camera in 1947 and in 1953 entered the School of Industrial Art where he expressed interest in being a photographer.
 He encountered an encouraging teacher, the poet Daisy Aldan (1923–2001), and following her advice he became a commercial photography apprentice.
-Apart from classes in photography during high school, Hujar's photographic education and technical mastery was acquired in commercial photo studios.
+Apart from classes in photography during high school, Hujar's photographic education and technical mastery was acquired in commercial photo studios, where he could use the darkroom during afterhours.
 By 1957, when he was age 23 he was making photographs now considered to be of museum quality.
 Early in 1967, he was one of a select group of young photographers in a master class taught by Richard Avedon and Marvin Israel, where he met Alexey Brodovitch and Diane Arbus.

 Artistic career

 In 1958, Hujar accompanied the artist Joseph Raffael on a Fulbright to Italy.
-In 1963, he secured his own Fulbright and returned to Italy with Paul Thek, where they explored and photographed the Capuchin Catacombs of Palermo, classic images featured in his 1975 book Portraits in Life and Death.
+In 1963, he secured his own Fulbright and returned to Italy with Paul Thek, whom he had been dating since 1959, where they explored and photographed the Capuchin Catacombs of Palermo, images of the dead later featured in Portraits in Life and Death.

 In 1964, Hujar returned to America and became a chief assistant in the studio of the commercial photographer Harold Krieger.
 Around this time, he met Andy Warhol, posed for four of Warhol's three-minute Screen Tests and was included in the compilation film The Thirteen Most Beautiful Boys that was assembled from Screen Tests.

-In 1967, Hujar quit his job in commercial photography, and at great financial sacrifice, began to pursue primarily his own art work that reflected his homosexual milieu.
-He was an influential artist-activist of the gay liberation movement; In 1969, with his lover, the political activist Jim Fouratt, he witnessed the Stonewall riots in the West Village.
-Also at the urging of Fouratt, he took the now somewhat ironic photo "Come out!!" for the Gay Liberation Front, or GLF, but it was the extent of his involvement with the group.
-In 1973, he moved into a loft above The Eden Theater at 189 2nd Avenue in the East Village, where he lived for the rest of his life.
+Hujar quit his job in commercial photography in 1967, and at great financial sacrifice, began to pursue primarily his own art work that reflected his homosexual milieu.
+He was an influential artist-activist of the gay liberation movement; in 1969, with his lover, the political activist Jim Fouratt, he witnessed the Stonewall riots in the West Village.
+At the urging of Fouratt, he documented the first gay liberation march (June 28, 1970), and took the now somewhat ironic photo "Come out!!" for the Gay Liberation Front.
+After their break-up at the end of the year, he had to move into his studio (on 10 East 23rd St) until mid-1972, and in the spring of 1973 he moved into a loft formerly occupied by Jackie Curtis above the Eden Theater in the East Village.
+Hujar transformed the space in such a way that he could live and work there for the rest of his life.

-In the late-1970s and early-1980s he frequented the bohemian art world of Downtown Manhattan, shooting portraits of the artists there such as drag queen actor Divine and writers, such as Susan Sontag, William Burroughs, Fran Lebowitz, and Vince Aletti.
-He visited "extremely serious, very heavy S&M bars" and the abandoned West Side Hudson River piers where men cruised for sex.